Peter-Walsh/Web-Calender/README.md

 # Web-Calender
 ## Description
-Simple REST service build using the Flask framework to save and manage a calender of events.
+Simple REST service using the Flask framework to save and manage a calendar of events.
 Worked with a database using Flask-SQLAlchemy extension and created resources using the Flask-RESTful extension.

 ## Functionality
 ### The basics
-To start, the web-calender supports 3 basic operations:
+To start, the web calendar supports 3 basic operations:
-* Adding events to the calender
+* Adding events to the calendar
-* Getting events from the calender
+* Getting events from the calendar
-* Deleting events from the calender
+* Deleting events from the calendar

-I will explain how to add, get, and delete events from the calender eventually.
+I will explain how to add, get, and delete events from the calendar eventually.
 ### Events
 Each event in the database has 3 attributes as follows:
 * *id* -- a unique integer value.
 * *event* -- the name of the event as a string (200 character limit).
-* *date* -- a date-time object representing the date and/or time of the event and must of of the form YYYY-MM-DD.
+* *date* -- a date-time object representing the date and/or time of the event and must of the form YYYY-MM-DD.
-When retrieving events from the calender, all events will be returned in a JSON format as follows:
+When retrieving events from the calendar, all events will be returned in a JSON format as follows:
 ```
 {
     "id": 1,